 How Do I Know if My Baby Has an Allergic Reaction

-• Allergies in babies are on the rise, triggered by a variety of substances including foods, insect stings, medications, and environmental factors.
+• Allergies in babies are common and can be caused by food, insect stings, medications, and environmental factors.

 • Prevention of future allergic reactions involves identifying and avoiding allergens, carrying prescribed medications, and ensuring those around the child are aware of the allergy and how to respond in an emergency.